Improving Convergence and Generalization Using Parameter Symmetries: Introduction

-Given a deep neural network architecture and a batch of data, there may be multiple points in the parameter space that correspond to the same loss value.
-Despite having the same loss, the gradients and learning dynamics that result from starting at these points can be very different \cite{kunin2021neural, van2017l2, grigsby2022functional}.
-Parameter space symmetries, which are transformations of the parameters that leave the loss function invariant, allow us to \emph{teleport} between points in the parameter space on the same level set of the loss function \cite{zhao2022symmetry,armenta2023neural}.
-In particular, we can teleport to a steeper point in the loss landscape, which leads to faster optimization.
+Given a deep neural network architecture and a dataset, there may be multiple points in the parameter space that correspond to the same loss value.
+Despite having the same loss, the gradients and learning dynamics originating from these points can be very different \citep{kunin2021neural, van2017l2, grigsby2022functional}.
+Parameter space symmetries, which are transformations of the parameters that leave the loss function invariant, allow us to \emph{teleport} between points in the parameter space on the same level set of the loss function \citep{armenta2023neural}.
+In particular, teleporting to a steeper point in the loss landscape leads to faster optimization.

 Despite the empirical evidence, the exact mechanism of how teleportation improves convergence in optimizing non-convex objectives remains elusive.
-Previous work shows that gradient increases momentarily after a teleportation, but could not show that this results in overall faster convergence \cite{zhao2022symmetry}.
+Previous work shows that gradient increases momentarily after a teleportation, but could not show that this results in overall faster convergence \citep{zhao2022symmetry}.
 In this paper, we provide theoretical guarantees on the convergence rate.
-In particular, we show that SGD (stochastic gradient descent) with teleportation converges to a basin of stationary points, where every parameter that can be reached by teleportation is also a stationary point.
-We then show that, if we use teleportation and the loss is Polyak-\L ojasiewicz (a general form of strongly convexity~\cite{PLschmidt}), then all points that can be reached by teleportation converge to the global minima.
+In particular, we show that stochastic gradient descent (SGD) with teleportation converges to a basin of stationary points, where every point reachable by teleportation is also stationary.
+We also provide conditions under which one teleportation guarantees optimality of the entire gradient flow trajectory.

-Previously, the application of teleportation was limited to accelerating optimization.
+Previous applications of teleportation are limited to accelerating optimization.
 The second part of this paper explores a different objective -- improving generalization.
-We relate properties of minima to their generalization ability and use teleportation to optimize these properties.
-One property that is believed to be correlated to the model's generalization ability is the sharpness of the loss function \cite{keskar2017large}.
-We verify empirically that some sharpness metrics are indeed correlated to generalization, and that teleporting towards flatter regions improves the validation loss.
-Additionally, we hypothesize that generalization also depends on the curvature of the curves that lie on the minima.
-For fully-connected networks, we derive an explicit expression for these curvatures and experimentally show that teleporting towards points with larger curvatures improves the model's generalization ability.
+We relate properties of minima to their generalization ability and optimize them using teleportation.
+We empirically verify that certain sharpness metrics are correlated with generalization \citep{keskar2017large}, although teleporting towards flatter regions has negligible effects on the validation loss.
+Additionally, we hypothesize that generalization also depends on the curvature of minima.
+For fully connected networks, we derive an explicit expression for estimating curvatures and show that teleporting towards larger curvatures improves the model's generalizability.